-Maranatha’s Student Health Center will be fully staffed and available to assist students this fall.
+Maranatha’s Student Health Center will be fully staffed and available to assist students.
 The campus nurse helps students with assessing the need for access to local health care resources as well as caring for students recovering from illness and injuries.
 In response to COVID-19, the campus nurse has also been a primary point of contact for advising employees and students on testing and community resources.

 COVID-19 Testing Availability

-Training will be conducted for all employees and all students as part of in-service and the student orientation process.
-Education will be provided to encourage safe and healthy practices and to assess your daily health throughout the semester.
+Training has been conducted for all employees and all students as part of in-service and the student orientation process.
+Continuing education will be provided to encourage safe and healthy practices and to assess your daily health throughout the semester.
 Availability of resources will be reinforced throughout the semester.

 STRONGER TOGETHER PLEDGE